 For a CVL, shareholders can nominate a liquidator during the general meeting where the CVL procedure is discussed.
-Within 14 days of the company being placed into a CVL, directors must seek for the creditors’ approval of the nomination.
+Within 14 days of the company being placed into a CVL, directors must seek the creditors’ approval of the nomination.
 If the creditors do not approve, they can put forward their own choice of liquidator, which trumps the shareholders’ nomination.

 For compulsory liquidations, the court will appoint a civil servant (known as an ‘official receiver’) as a liquidator when making a winding up order.